 Many state Medicaid agencies and departments of corrections have historically tried to manage or reduce pharmacy spending by leveraging their purchasing power with other states through interstate purchasing pools.
-These pools are
+These pools are specific to both Medicaid and corrections, and are designed to maximize drug discounts and rebates.

-However, given the growing concerns about drug spending and the maturity of many preferred drug lists, states are now interested in leveraging their intrastate purchasing portfolio across agencies as a way to better manage pharmaceutical expenditures.7
+However, given the growing concerns about drug spending and the maturity of many preferred drug lists, states are now interested in leveraging their intrastate purchasing portfolio across agencies as a way to better manage pharmaceutical expenditures.